Toast sandwich: Modern versions

 In Heston Blumenthal's restaurant the Fat Duck, 12 toast sandwiches are served as a side dish to the "Mad Hatter's Tea Party (circa 1892)", a main course inspired by Alice in Wonderland.
-Blumenthal's recipe for the toast sandwich involves bone marrow salad, egg yolk, mustard, gastrique, mayonnaise, and tomato ketchup.
+Blumenthal's toast sandwich involves bone marrow salad, egg mustard mayo, truffle gastrique, and tomato ketchup.

-United States media coverage
+Media coverage

+The Daily Meal article "12 Life-Changing Sandwiches You've Never Heard Of" said the toast sandwich was "just not that good ...
+Thankfully, the Dadaists didn't invent any more sandwiches after that."
 The A.V.
 Clubs Mike Vago described it as an "extravagance of blandness".
-The Daily Meal article "12 Life-Changing Sandwiches You've Never Heard Of" said the toast sandwich was "just not that good ...
-Thankfully, the Dadaists didn't invent any more sandwiches after that."

 The toast sandwich was discussed on The Leonard Lopate Show in an interview with The Sporkfuls Dan Pashman.
-Host Leonard Lopate commented, "it sounds weird to me".
+The host, Leonard Lopate, said, "it sounds weird to me".
 The game show panelists on NPR's Wait Wait...
-Don't Tell Me! each tried the toast sandwich.
-Host Peter Sagal remarked, "This is the culinary equivalent of a Rothko painting.
+Don't Tell Me! each tried the toast sandwich in a 2011 episode.
+The host, Peter Sagal, said, "This is the culinary equivalent of a Rothko painting.
 Or it's like a sandwich by Marcel Duchamp!
 It questions the essence of sandwich and language both!"
+A toast sandwich was served to the comedian Romesh Ranganathan on a 2018 episode of the British comedy panel show QI.
+Although Ranganathan initially feigned insult, after trying it, he said it was enjoyable.